Locally analytic vectors and rings of periods: Generalization to other -adic Lie extensions

-The results from \S \ref{bad lie} highlight that in general, the rings $(\Bt_{K}^I)^{\la}$ could be really small, even if we restrict ourselves to the case of $p$-adic abelian extensions.
-In this section, we show that if we assume that $K_\infty/K$ contains a cyclotomic extension, then most of those problems should disappear.
-Note that the case we considered of the anticyclotomic extension in which we proved that the rings $(\Bt_{K}^I)^{\la}$ were trivial when $0 \in I$ is precisely a case where we removed the cyclotomic extensions contained inside the Lubin-Tate extension.
-In particular, the author does not know what the answer to the following question is:
+Those results highlight that in general, the rings $(\Bt_{K}^I)^{\la}$ could be really small, even if we restrict ourselves to the case of $p$-adic abelian extensions.
+However, if we assume that $K_\infty/K$ contains a cyclotomic extension, then most of those problems should disappear.
+Note that the case of the anticyclotomic extension is precisely a case where we removed the cyclotomic extension contained inside the Lubin-Tate extension.

+It would be interesting to know if ``containing a cyclotomic extension'' is the key component for the theory to behave properly:

 \begin{question} Are there Galois $p$-adic Lie extensions $K_\infty/K$ almost totally ramified, not containing any cyclotomic extension, such that for all compact subinterval $I$ of $[0;+\infty[$, $(\Bt_K^I)^{\la} \neq K$? \end{question}